 Consumers looking for insurance have a lot of power in the transaction as a result, being able to adjust their behaviour to get a better premium - and it raises the question of why the same doesn't apply to lending.
 Why is it that when you go to a bank, you often find yourself asked a raft of questions only to be offered a single, generic rate or product at the end?

 This is the question that risk-based pricing is set to address.
-In the same way that insurers can give a driver without a history of collisions better conditions, lenders are starting to catch on that all the information contained within a borrower's Equifax credit file makes them able to create more personalised offerings.
+In the same way that insurers can give a driver without a history of collisions better conditions, lenders are starting to catch on that all the information contained within a borrower's Equifax credit report makes them able to create more personalised offerings.
 We have already seen some lenders start to do this with some personal loans and credit card products that are charged in correlation with the Equifax Score band that a consumer falls into.

 As a result, these forward-thinking lenders can create products that are not only more suitable, but often better value for money.
 Consumers with a higher Equifax credit score are less of a risk, so innovative companies are able to charge less and drive people away from their more generic-priced competition as a result.

 Help us help you